learn-co-students/javascript-arrays-lab-bootcamp-prep-000/README.md

 1. Practice writing arrays
 2. Practice manipulating arrays
-3. Explain how to manipulate arrays in a non-desctructive way
+3. Explain how to manipulate arrays in a non-destructive way

 ## Introduction